indrekots/indrekots.github.io/_posts/articles/2015-09-27-setting-up-a-reverse-ssh-tunnel-with-a-raspberry-pi-part-2.md

 ##Summary

 There are a couple of more things you need to do to make it a reliable solution.
 Obviously the steps need to be automated.
-It can get very cumbersome to create two SSH tunnels over and over again.
+It can get cumbersome to create two SSH tunnels over and over again.
 Additionally the reverse SSH tunnel needs to be kept alive.
 Network errors and power outages can occur which will kill the tunnel.
 This means you have to physically go to the Pi and redo the tunnel.
-I would recommend creating a cronjob which checks if the tunnel is up and recreates it if it's not.
+I would recommend creating a cronjob which checks if the tunnel is up and recreates it if it is not.